tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 Now that we have the models set up and populated the database with some sample data, we can now start connecting the models, views and templates to serve up dynamic content.
 In this chapter, we will go through the process of showing categories on the main page, and then create dedicated category pages which will show the associated list of links.

 ## Workflow: Data Driven Page
-To do this there are five main steps that you must undertake to create a data driven webpage in Django.
+To do this, there are five main steps that you must undertake to create a data driven webpage in Django.

-1. In `views.py` file import the models you wish to use.
+1. In the `views.py` module, `import` the models you wish to use.
 2. In the view function, query the model to get the data you want to present.
-3. Then pass the results from your model into the template's context.
+3. Also in the view, pass the results from your model into the template's context.
 4. Create/modify the template so that it displays the data from the context.
 5. If you have not done so already, map a URL to your view.